yeedu-io/Apache-Airflow-Operator/README.md

 ## Overview

-The `YeeduJobRunOperator` in this DAG facilitates the submission and monitoring of jobs using the Yeedu API in Apache Airflow.
+The `YeeduOperator` in this DAG facilitates the submission and monitoring of jobs and notebooks using the Yeedu API in Apache Airflow.
 This DAG enables users to execute Yeedu jobs and handle their completion status and logs seamlessly within their Airflow environment.

 ## Prerequisites